 The court found these improper because they relied on evidence that was inadmissible, because it asked for damages for harm to others, and because it improperly inspired the jury to act on passion as opposed to reason.
-All of these arguments are flawed.
+These arguments are flawed.

 If the evidence is inadmissible, then that is the basis to overturn the verdict.
 There is no need to tie it to an improper closing.
-Presumably, this would be true in any case where evidence was inadmissible.
+Presumably, this would be true where evidence was inadmissible.

-Additionally, the court believes these statements led to asking for damages for harm to others.
+The court believes these statements led to asking for damages for harm to others.
 But the attorney is asking for punitive damages.
 We don’t have punitive damages in Maryland without proof of actual malice – which eliminates 99.999% of cases like this from being considered for punitive damages.
-But if you are asking for punitive damages, it seems to me that you have to give the context of why there was a risk of harm to more than just the plaintiff.
-(Plaintiff’s lawyer also got into evidence the salaries of certain executives at Ford which does sound pretty incredible.
+But if you are asking for punitive damages, give the context of why there was a risk of harm to more than just the plaintiff.
+(Plaintiff’s lawyer also got into evidence the salaries of certain executives at Ford which sounds incredible.
 But, again, our law firm has never handled a punitive damages case so I really can’t speak to the standard for admissibility in these cases.)

 Finally, the most interesting finding by the court is that the plaintiff’s attorney tried to lead the jury to passion instead of logic.
-If a lawyer representing a 12 year-old brain damaged child is arguing for punitive damages and is not trying to ignite some passion in the jury, he is committing legal malpractice.
-In most jurisdictions, there is clearly a line you can’t cross – for example, “put yourself in the plaintiff’s shoes” (cf. David Ball and Don Keenan’s argument in Reptile) – but any jury verdict could probably be overturned if you just say “appealed to passion.”
-It has to be a little more complicated than that but the court makes no effort to flush out where the real line is.
-Otherwise, it is just a catch all for “I don’t like the verdict.”
+If a lawyer representing a 12-year-old brain-damaged child is arguing for punitive damages and is not trying to ignite some passion in the jury, he is committing legal malpractice.
+In most jurisdictions, there is a line you can’t cross – for example, “put yourself in the plaintiff’s shoes” (cf. David Ball and Don Keenan’s argument in Reptile) – but any jury verdict could probably be overturned if you just say “appealed to passion.”
+It has to be a little more complicated than that, but the court does not flush out where the actual line is.
+Otherwise, it is just a catch-all for “I don’t like the verdict.”

-The second argument is on the admissibility of post distribution evidence.
-Without a doubt, the issue of post distribution/subsequent remedial measures is a tough issue.
-While the evidence is often incredibly relevant and sometimes even the smoking gun that can turn a case, I agree with the premise that we have to make sure companies have some latitude in certain instances to figure out solutions to problems without having to worry about it being shoved back in their faces one day at trial.
+The second argument is on the admissibility of post-distribution evidence.
+Without a doubt, post-distribution/subsequent remedial measures is a tough issue.
+While the evidence is often relevant and sometimes even the smoking gun that can turn a case, I agree with the premise we have to make sure companies have some latitude in certain instances to figure out solutions to problems without having to worry about it being shoved back in their faces one day at trial.
 But because the rule takes away admissible evidence that would ostensibly lead to a more just result, courts really have to be circumspect in applying the rule, making sure the rationale is fully alive in the facts of the case.
-Subsequent remedial measures by a third party, for example, certainly should not be excluded under this rule.
+Subsequent remedial measures by a third party, for example, should not be excluded under this rule.